There are no questions. Be the first to ask a question!

 Media Modification ¶

-CAUTION: THIS MAY CAUSE THE CHECKSUM TO CHANGE.
-VERIFY THE IMAGE BEFORE MODIFYING IT.
+CAUTION: THIS WILL CHANGE THE CHECKSUM.
+VERIFY THE IMAGE BEFORE MODIFICATION

-Option 1: Write to USB and add the files after the fact (May damage checksum)
+Option 1: Write to USB and add the files after the fact (May change the checksum signature)

 - Download the firmware files you need.